 - Invoices give specific details on the products or services bought.
 There should be a name and description along with the rate and the quantity purchased.

-- There are usually other details like payment terms, discounts for cash payment, the date of the invoice, payment due date, acceptable payment methods, VAT (if you’re VAT registered) and more.
+- There are usually other details like payment terms, discounts for cash or early payment*, the date of the invoice, payment due date, acceptable payment methods, VAT (if you’re VAT registered) and more.

-Here is an example of what a formatted invoice looks like.
+Here’s an example of what a formatted invoice looks like:

 - Receipts usually include the business name and contact information at the top of the page.

 - While it’s necessary to provide the name and price of the product or services paid and the date of payment, there may not be as many details regarding discounts, descriptions or unit prices unless an itemised receipt is specifically requested.